DamoM73/digital-solutions-text-2025/content/07_python/05_sql_and_python.md

 :::{dropdown} Learning Goals
 By the end of this section you will:
+- understand Python's SQLite3 connection and cursor commands.
+- know how to use SQLite3 to access an SQLite database.
 :::

 SQLite3 is a lightweight, easy-to-use database system that stores data in a single file on your computer.
 It's built into Python, which means you don’t need to install anything extra to start using it.
 SQLite3 lets you create tables to organise data, run SQL commands to add, search or delete data, and use that data in your apps.
 Because it’s fast and simple, it’s perfect for small projects and will be the tool we use to work with our databases.